Naveen-9-9/Naveen-9-9/README.md

 - 👋 Hi, I’m @Naveen-9-9
-- 👀 I’m interested in ... codeing and games
+- 👀 I’m interested in ... coding and games
 - 🌱 I’m currently learning ... python
 - 💞️ I’m looking to collaborate on ... a group where ppl like me exist
 - 📫 How to reach me ...
 0o_0o__naveen__ (insta)